metalbear-co/metalbear.co/content/en/blog/port-forward command/index.md

 {{<figure src="ssh-port-forwarding.png" alt="diagram of SSH port forwarding" height="100%" width="100%">}}

 More recently, port forwarding might also refer to `kubectl port-forward`, allowing the user to forward traffic into a Kubernetes cluster from a local port by going through the Kubernetes API.
-This is a faster way to access a pod without having to write config to set up ingress or a service, but is generally considered “just good enough” for lightweight debugging.
+This is a faster way to access a pod without having to write special configuration to set up ingress or a service, but is generally considered “just good enough” for lightweight debugging.

 ### Port forwarding with mirrord

 That’s cool, but what if you want something more robust and flexible in terms of permissions?
-Maybe a way to piggyback on the existing permissions of a pod you already have, allowing you to access anything that pod can, like a specific microservice only accessible by that pod, an external third-party API or a managed database?
+Maybe a way to piggyback on the existing permissions of a pod you already have, allowing you to access anything that the pod can (like a specific microservice only accessible by that pod, an external third-party API or a managed database)?
 The answer is that you can use mirrord’s new port-forward command.
 Let's explore how it works and then dive into a practical example.

 Port forwarding in mirrord leverages the existing mirrord client-agent architecture to forward data coming to local ports to a remote one - each TCP data stream gets translated into mirrord-protocol messages that get sent to the agent in your cluster and then onwards to the specified remote port.
 A similar process happens in reverse to return the response.

-This conversion happens by using individual [tokio](https://tokio.rs/) tasks for each stream and a control loop, referred to as PortForwarder’s “main loop”, to handle interactions with the agent and ensure all of the components are healthy.
+Examining the implementation, you can see that this conversion happens by using individual [tokio](https://tokio.rs/) tasks for each stream and a control loop, referred to as PortForwarder’s “main loop”, to handle interactions with the agent and ensure all of the components are healthy.
 These tasks communicate with the main loop using MPSC channels, bringing the total up to four separate conversions between stream/channel types.
 Of course, from the perspective of the local process and the remote peer, it simply appears as if there is a TCP stream to send and receive data on.

 {{<figure src="mirrord-port-forwarding.png" alt="diagram of mirrord port forwarding" height="100%" width="100%">}}